PravinK11/project2/README.md

 # new Project
-this project was created by local system. this is created by Pravin K
+this project was created by local system. this is created by Pravin K.